peterdesmet/peterdesmet.github.io/_source/posts/2013/analyzing-gbif-data-licenses.md

 We tried to lift some of that burden by [interpreting all these licenses](https://github.com/Datafable/gbif-data-licenses/blob/master/data/licenses.csv), extracting some characteristics, but it should be clear that this is an attempt[^4] that should only be used with caution.
 The results are presented in the charts below.
 You can click the legends to toggle parts of the chart.

 [^4]: We considered an alternative interpretation, taking into account the [GBIF use agreement](http://www.gbif.org/disclaimer/datause) (DUA).
 [Jonathan A. Rees](https://twitter.com/jar346) pointed out however that a DUA can only add restrictions or conditions, but never grant permissions (only copyright holders have the legal standing to do so).
-In other words, the GBIF DUA does not solve the situation of having no license: users still have the figure out the legal implications.
+In other words, the GBIF DUA does not solve the situation of having no license: users still have to figure out the legal implications.
 See [this issue](https://github.com/Datafable/gbif-data-licenses/issues/12) for the whole discussion.

 #### Datasets